cyber-dojo/versioner/README.md

 which prints `CYBER_DOJO_RUNNER_SHA` and `CYBER_DOJO_RUNNER_TAG` values
 matching the git-sha for the work in your local `runner` git repo.

-You can automate this using a bash script:
+You can automate this using a script:
 ```bash
 #!/bin/bash -Eeu
 readonly ROOT_DIR="$(cd "$(dirname "${0}")" && pwd)"